joelouthan/theologic.us/content/posts/study-romans/study-romans02-1-16.md

 ## The Text

+>Romans 2:1–16 (CSB)
->Romans 2:1-16 (CSB) Therefore, every one of you who judges is without excuse.
+><sup>1</sup> Therefore, every one of you who judges is without excuse.
 For when you judge another, you condemn yourself, since you, the judge, do the same things.

-Now we know that God’s judgment on those who do such things is based on the truth.
-Do you think—anyone of you who judges those who do such things yet do the same—that you will escape God’s judgment?
-Or do you despise the riches of his kindness, restraint, and patience, not recognizing that God’s kindness is intended to lead you to repentance?
-Because of your hardened and unrepentant heart you are storing up wrath for yourself in the day of wrath, when God’s righteous judgment is revealed.
-He will repay each one according to his works: eternal life to those who by persistence in doing good seek glory, honor, and immortality; but wrath and anger to those who are self-seeking and disobey the truth while obeying unrighteousness.
-There will be affliction and distress for every human being who does evil, first to the Jew, and also to the Greek; but glory, honor, and peace for everyone who does what is good, first to the Jew, and also to the Greek.
-For there is no favoritism with God.
->
+><sup>2</sup> Now we know that God’s judgment on those who do such things is based on the truth.

+><sup>3</sup> Do you think—anyone of you who judges those who do such things yet do the same—that you will escape God’s judgment?

+><sup>4</sup> Or do you despise the riches of his kindness, restraint, and patience, not recognizing that God’s kindness is intended to lead you to repentance?

+><sup>5</sup> Because of your hardened and unrepentant heart you are storing up wrath for yourself in the day of wrath, when God’s righteous judgment is revealed.

+><sup>6</sup> He will repay each one according to his works:

+><sup>7</sup> eternal life to those who by persistence in doing good seek glory, honor, and immortality;

+><sup>8</sup> but wrath and anger to those who are self-seeking and disobey the truth while obeying unrighteousness.

+><sup>9</sup> There will be affliction and distress for every human being who does evil, first to the Jew, and also to the Greek;

+><sup>10</sup> but glory, honor, and peace for everyone who does what is good, first to the Jew, and also to the Greek.

+><sup>11</sup> For there is no favoritism with God.

->For all who sin without the law will also perish without the law, and all who sin under the law will be judged by the law.
-For the hearers of the law are not righteous before God, but the doers of the law will be justified.
-So, when Gentiles, who do not by nature have the law, do what the law demands, you are a law to themselves even though you do not have the law. you show that the work of the law is written on their hearts.
+><sup>12</sup> For all who sin without the law will also perish without the law, and all who sin under the law will be judged by the law.

+><sup>13</sup> For the hearers of the law are not righteous before God, but the doers of the law will be justified.

+><sup>14</sup> So, when Gentiles, who do not by nature have the law, do what the law demands, they are a law to themselves even though they do not have the law.

+><sup>15</sup> They show that the work of the law is written on their hearts.
 Their consciences confirm this.
-Their competing thoughts either accuse or even excuse them on the day when God judges what people have kept secret, according to my gospel through Christ Jesus.
+Their competing thoughts either accuse or even excuse them

+><sup>16</sup> on the day when God judges what people have kept secret, according to my gospel through Christ Jesus.

 <div style="page-break-after: always;"></div>